 Cross–border transfer of personal information

-Hamilton Bond transfers Personal Data to, or permits access to Personal Data from, countries outside the European Economic Area (EEA).
-These countries’ data protection laws do not always offer the same level of protection for Personal Data as offered in the EEA.
+Hamilton Bond transfers Personal Data to, or permits access to Personal Data from, countries outside the UK and European Economic Area (EEA).
+These countries’ data protection laws do not always offer the same level of protection for Personal Data as offered in the UK and EEA.
 We will, in all circumstances, safeguard Personal Data as set out in this Privacy Notice.

 Certain countries outside the EEA have been approved by the European Commission as providing essentially equivalent protections as EEA data protection laws.
 EU data protection laws allow Hamilton Bond to freely transfer Personal Data to such countries.